rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Really, nothing else?

 Well, other knowledge or ideas will hopefully be linked as necessary.
-Also, here are some things which could be helpful to read (though I'm not sure if I would recommend reading them before or after reading this post):
+Also, here are some things which could be helpful to read (though I'd probably recommend reading them after this post):

 - [A discussion of using an objective framing or a generalization framing of inner alignment][framinginner]